malnakli/CarND-Behavioral-Cloning-P3/README.md

 ### Model Architecture and Training Strategy

-#### 1. An appropriate model architecture has been employed (Done)
+#### 1. An appropriate model architecture has been employed

-I have implemented few models (look at network_models folder for more details) in order to exam how each model behave.
-However, Since I have a limit resources on GPU hardware, first i ran (network_models/Basic.py) which did not give any good result.
-After that I implemented LeNet architecture, which it gave better performance, but still the car did not stay on the track.
+I have implemented few models (look at network_models folder for more details) in order to exam how each model behave.However, Since I have a limited resources of GPU hardware, first I ran (network_models/Basic.py) which did not give any good result.
+After that I implemented LeNet architecture, which it gave a better performance, but still the car did not stay on the track.
 Next, I implemented NVIDIA architecture, which provided by Udacity during the class.

 However, after many testing with NVIDIA model I realized that I need to collect more data, in order to train the model, so I generate more than 100 K data, by using my own generated data + udacity + the right and left images + flipping each image too.
 In fact, it help the model to give a lower loss rate, but the car was not moving smooth and safe on the track.
 I guessed that the issue was most of the images extracted from the simulator were similar so the model was kind of training with same images over and over.